KristofferStrube/Blazor.SVGEditor/README.md

 ## Current goals
 - Add support for touch devices
-- Add support for scroll-zoom
+- Implement creation action for all other tag types
-- Implement path creation action
+- Support errors better to recover instead of crashing on malformed SVG
 - Show text in SVG.
 - Implement text edit in SVG.
 - Support more browsers using style attribute.